bsc7080gbc/genai_game_prompts/quiz.md

 ELSIF [RND_SCENARIO_GEN] is even THEN create random scenario where the best answer is true or false. display scenario ELSEIF [RND_SCENARIO_GEN] is odd THEN create random scenario that is multiple choice where one answer is the best answer. display scenario.
 END IF;

 ​
-ALWAYS include this tip "If STRIDER says 'Oh Snap! my brain overheated right now, can't answer' then try typing 'continue' to get back on track".
-​
 after user answers:
 ​